karolcholewa/blog/_posts/2022-12-06-smart-control-groups.md

 ## Smart Control Groups
 Most control groups that I stumbled upon were plain random splits such as 90/10% or 80/20%.
 It is a natural and practical implementation of an excluded subset.
 Nevertheless, I found a smarter formula for creating a control group.

 This formula assumes that an organization uses numeric IDs to identify campain members.
-For example the ACME Company identifies its clients using 6-digit IDs such as: 111111, 123456, 102034, and so on.
+For example the ACME Company identifies its clients using 6-digit (or more) IDs such as: 111111, 123456, 102034, and so on.
+This could also be any alphanumeric combination such as ID_123456 or Client-111111.

 Let a whole campagin segment contains 10000 random clients.
 A Smart Control Group (SCG) identifies a subset using the **last digit** from the ID that is: 11111**1**, 12345**6**, 10203**4**.
 In other words, a subset contains clients whose ID ends with **1** or...in fact any natural number from 0-9.